 More of the same in 2017 — and More

-Russell, already being an elite glover, probably wouldn’t surprise many with a gold glove in the near-future.
+Russell, already defensively elite, probably wouldn’t surprise many with a gold glove in the near-future.

 In just two seasons, and at the age of 23, this is the year where it’s reasonable to expect him to start to fully put the whole package together.
 Which is obviously saying something considering everything we’ve just covered.